joaovictorlopezpereira/FiniteElements2dDirichlet.jl/README.md

 ## The Future of the Package

-At this moment, the package solves only a single equation.
-In the future, it is planned to extend its capabilities to solve multiple equations, allowing the same functions to be used across different equations.
+At this moment, the package solves only the 2d stationary problem with homogeneous Dirichlet boundary conditions.
+In the future, it is planned to extend its capabilities to solve more problems/systems, allowing the same functions to be used across different equations.

 [![Build Status](https://github.com/joaovictorlopezpereira/FiniteElements2dDirichlet.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/joaovictorlopezpereira/FiniteElements2dDirichlet.jl/actions/workflows/CI.yml?query=branch%3Amaster)